YOU ARE IN: SAGA III — THE ARCHITECTURE

 The Named Conditions

 Each paper names a discrete structural condition.
 Naming is not critique.
 It is the minimum prerequisite for analysis.
-These five conditions describe a single compound degradation of the cognitive substrate, operating through four dimensions of the built environment.
+These seven conditions describe a single compound degradation of the cognitive substrate, operating across the dimensions of the built environment.

 The Interruption Tax